 4. Warm Calling

-While not as common as they once were, calls to prospects have a personal touch, and they can still resonate with interested buyers.
+While not as common as they once were, calls to prospects provide an opportunity to add a human touch to your marketing, and many firms make them a regular feature of their business development program because they work.
 More personal than emails, phone calls require an instant response — which, unfortunately, can cut both ways.
 In our most recent research, phone calls are experiencing a renaissance, especially among the fastest growing firms.

 High-growth firms are having particular success with so-called “warm calling.”
-Unlike cold calls, which are a low-yield numbers game, warm calls deliver frequent, better-quality result.
-A “warm” prospect is one who not only knows of your firm but has been exposed to your thought leadership — usually through digital channels like your website, social media or email marketing, though offline techniques such as speaking engagements or books can also build engagement offline.
-Some firms even use the call itself as an opportunity to offer the prospect a piece of valuable content to make their expertise more tangible.
+Unlike cold calls, which are a low-yield numbers game, warm calls deliver more frequent, better-quality results.
+A “warm” prospect is one who not only is aware of your firm but has been exposed to your thought leadership — usually through digital channels like your website, social media or email marketing, though offline avenues such as speaking engagements or books can also build engagement.
+Some firms even use the call itself as an opportunity to offer the prospect a piece of valuable content or advice to make their expertise more tangible.

 5. Demos/Consultations

 Live, personal demos and consultations provide a direct connection between buyer and seller.
 As a result, they are one of the most effective bottom-of-the-funnel tools — of any kind.
-For the first time, a prospect can directly experience the firm’s expertise and/or product.
-But these activities work best when they are set up by prior marketing interactions.
-When a prospective buyer has visited the firm’s website, read multiple blog posts, downloaded white papers or executive guides and received relevant educational content by email, they are far more inclined to buy.
-After all, they already know and trust the firm.
+They allow a prospect to directly experience your firm’s expertise and/or product.
+But these activities are more likely to turn into new business when they are set up by other marketing interactions.
+When a prospective buyer has already visited your firm’s website, read multiple blog posts, downloaded a white paper or executive guide and received relevant educational content by email, they are far more inclined to buy.
+After all, they already know and trust your firm.
 Often, a live demo or free consultation provides the extra confidence a buyer needs to request a proposal and move forward toward a contract.

 Combining strategies for better results

-Fortunately, you don’t have to choose between offline and online marketing strategies.
+Fortunately, you don’t have to choose between online and offline marketing strategies.
 In fact, using both is more powerful.
 By combining the two approaches, you can bring your marketing full circle — increasing your firm’s visibility and, at the same time, attracting more attention to your online brand.

 Free Resource